 Today, in professional dentistry, there is some debate about what is and what isn’t an emergency.
 However, for an ailing patient, the definition doesn’t really matter, and a better dentist recognizes that attending to patient distress is the priority.
 To be sure, a broken bridge or cracked crown can certainly qualify for emergency dental care, including all of the repairs and restoration work.

 Dental emergencies - whether in the home or on the rugby field - are an unexpected occurrence.
-It’s one of the better reasons to have a good family dentist – a professional who can be relied on for emergency dental care when required.
+It’s one of the better reasons to have a good emergency dentist nearby in Vaughan – a professional who can be relied on for emergency dental care when required.
 At the Mackenzie Dental Centre, Dr. Lloyd Pedvis can respond quickly to urgent need, and can provide the necessary treatment to address the issue.

 How do I know if a tooth infection is spreading?